cthoyt/cthoyt.github.io/_posts/2026/2026-03-25-standards.md

 I can't speak towards why NIH didn't reuse, for example, KGX, but based on their general hesitance to engage with the community in other things, their tendency towards reinvention doesn't surprise me.
-That all being said, I've been on the receiving end of such a snub from groups that I collaborate with and from groups that, at minimum, should be aware of what I'm working on.
-It can hurt, and be demotivating.
+All that being said, I've also been on the receiving end of such a snub from groups that I collaborate with and from groups that, at minimum, should be aware of what I'm working on.

+Many of us who are academic scientific software developers are doing it because of idealism, when there are often much better job prospects elsewhere.
+Many of us are proud of what we do, so it can hurt and be demotivating when this happens.
+This is why a snub can hurt and be demotivating, but

 > 1. Creating a standard nowadays takes 4 hours for an experienced developer